dokku-community/dokku-wordpress/README.markdown

 git merge -X theirs latest
 ```

-If you get any conflicts `git merge-tool` and answer "d" (to delete) for each
+If you get any conflicts run `git merge-tool` and answer "d" (to delete) for each
 file in conflict, if any.
 Then git commit to complete the merge.

 `git push dokku master`